 Gayfeathers grow in clumps that produce tall flowering spikes from mid-summer until fall.
 Each flower has an elegant, frilly appearance and comes in shades of pink, purple, and white.
 Gayfeathers grow in woodlands, prairies, and scrublands and prefer full sun.

 2. Firebush (Hamelia patens)

-Firebush is a stunning flowering perennial with stalks of small, tubular blazing red or orange flowers.
-Hamelia patens belong to the coffee family (Rubiaceae) and can grow as evergreen shrubs or small trees.
+Firebush is a stunning flowering perennial with stalks of small, tubular, blazing red or orange flowers.
+Hamelia patens belongs to the coffee family (Rubiaceae) and can grow as evergreen shrubs or small trees.
 Each plant can grow up to 15 feet tall and 6 to 8 feet wide.